patchew-project/qemu/docs/devel/qom.rst

 function pointers that the parent class has already initialized.
 All other fields will be zero filled.

-Once all of the parent classes have been initialized, #TypeInfo::class_init is called to let the class being instantiated provide default initialize for its virtual functions.
+Once all of the parent classes have been initialized, `TypeInfo`::class_init is called to let the class being instantiated provide default initialize for its virtual functions.
 Here is how the above example might be modified to introduce an overridden virtual function: